Brayzonn/Auto-deploy-webhook/Readme.md

    yourusername ALL=(ALL) NOPASSWD: /bin/systemctl restart nginx
    ```

-7. Now you can use `systemctl --user start nginx-restart.service` in your deployment script instead of directly using sudo.
+7. Now you can use `systemctl --user start nginx-restart.service` in your re-deployment script instead of directly using sudo.

-## Creating a Deployment Script
+## Creating a Re-deployment Script

-Create a deployment script at the path specified in your `DEPLOY_SCRIPT_PATH`.
-Here's an example:
+For automatic redeployment of your React TypeScript Vite application whenever you push to GitHub, create a dedicated script as follows:

 ```bash
 #variables